tohuynhphuc/simpfi/README.md

 conciseness and readability.

 ### Class Responsibilities
-- VehicleController: its main role is to process and retrieve detailed information regarding vehicles.
-To achieve this, the class has a SumoTraciConnection attribute conn used to actively connect to SUMO so that getters such as getSpeed(), getRoadID() can be implemented.
-Additionally, vehicleCounter and vehicleMap are developed to keep tracks of vehicles number and mapping.
-Furthermore, the class provides several useful methods like setVehicles(), addVehicle() for users to perform vehicle-related operations.
+- `VehicleController`: its main role is to process and retrieve detailed information regarding vehicles.
+To achieve this, the class has a SumoTraciConnection attribute `connection` used to actively connect to SUMO so that getters such as `getSpeed()`, `getRoadID()` can be implemented.
+Additionally, `vehicleCounter` and `vehicleMap` are developed to keep tracks of vehicles number and mapping.
+Furthermore, the class provides several useful methods like `setVehicles()`, `addVehicle()` for users to perform vehicle-related operations.
-- TrafficLightController: as its name suggests, the class deals with traffic light objects, especially in the real-time scenarios since it has a live traffic light mapping: liveTrafficLightStates.
+- `TrafficLightController`: as its name suggests, the class deals with traffic light objects, especially in the real-time scenarios since it has a live traffic light mapping: `liveTrafficLightStates`.
-Similar to VehicleController, the class establishes a connection with SUMO using the attribute conn and therefore is able to implement getters such as getIDList(), getState().
+Similar to `VehicleController`, the class establishes a connection with SUMO using the attribute `connect` and therefore is able to implement getters such as `getIDList()`, `getState()`.
-Besides, updateTrafficLightState(), getLiveTrafficLightStates() are provided to maintain the logic of SUMO traffic lights in the Simpfi’s map.
+Besides, `updateTrafficLightState()`, `getLiveTrafficLightStates()` are provided to maintain the logic of SUMO traffic lights in the Simpfi’s map.
-- SumoConnectionManager: is the class that creates and manages the TraCI connection between SUMO and the project’s app.
-This is achieved by passing a XML configuration file to its constructor and then the program can initialize the connection by getConnection() method and close it safely later using close().
-Moreover, it provides an important method doStep() which advances the simulation by one timestep.
+- `SumoConnectionManager`: is the class that creates and manages the TraCI connection between SUMO and the project’s app.
+This is achieved by passing a XML configuration file to its constructor and then the program can initialize the connection by `getConnection()` method and close it safely later using `close()`.
+Moreover, it provides an important method `doStep()` which advances the simulation by one timestep.
-- App: is where the main function resides.
-Particularly, it connects the frontend (mapPanel) and the backend (vehicleController and trafficLightController); defines the TraCI connection; and handles the connection loop so that the software can function properly.
+- `App`: is where the main function resides.
+Particularly, it connects the frontend (`mapPanel`) and the backend (`vehicleController` and `trafficLightController`); defines the TraCI connection; and handles the connection loop so that the software can function properly.